 We love a good bounce in my family but are a bit limited for choice in the local area, with Boing Central closing and the FX Zone never opening in Rydalmere as planned.

 Ultimate Sydney at Northmead is a trampoline and indoor play centre in one.
 And will easily have the kids exhausted by the end.
-The other trampoline centres nearby are Flip Out Blacktown and Castle Hill but we are yet to try them.
-And then there is Ninja 101, which recently moved to Prospect, that we’ve heard great things about.
+The other trampoline centres nearby are Flip Out Blacktown and Castle Hill but we’re yet to try them.

 2Indoor Heated Swimming Pools